-Michelle had to pay a huge amount of money to Mr.Noob.
+Michelle had to pay back a big amount of money to Mr.Noob.
 She had cleverly evaded it for months.
-But now, the push had come to shove when he insisted that she should pay him back.
+But now, the push has come to shove when he insisted that she settles the accounts.
 When I asked for an explanation, she said, “I really had a blackout in my mind.
-But, I threw the money on his face.
+But, I threw that money on his face.
 He took it silently, because he is not a man.”

 But, there was no blackout in her mind when she talked endlessly of the unrepayable debt his family owed her.

-I put her through hell for months.
-In November, I spent four uncommunicative days, writing a 10,000 word note to someone I shall call “Virgin Mary”.
-I had long made it clear that I had no intention to commit.
+She was put through some real hell in the next two months, in which sarcasm, manufactured outbursts and reconciliations reached a new high.
+In the end, I spent four uncommunicative days in front of her, writing a 10,000 word note to someone I shall call “Virgin Mary”.
+I had long made it clear that I was not serious.
 At the end of the fourth day, it was clear to her that it was a lost battle.
 She believed me now.

 She said, “I can never forget this.”
 I replied, “Neither can I.”